RZZT/Company-Documents/Minutes/Minutes-2017-12-24-Directors-Meeting.md

 Akhilesh joined the meeting at 05:27 UTC±0.

-The Directors clarified the decision to apply for funding from the Pineapple Fund by resolving that the amount to be applied for shall be $250,000 (USD), and that explicit mention of the intention to fund Taskhive shall be mentioned in the application.
+The Directors clarified their [decision to apply for funding from the Pineapple Fund on Sunday 17 December at 14:16 UTC±0](https://github.com/RZZT/Company-Documents/blob/master/Minutes/Minutes-2017-12-17-Decisions-without-Meeting.md#minute-of-resolution-concerning-application-for-funds-from-the-pineapple-fund--2017-12-17) by resolving that the amount to be applied for shall be $250,000 (USD), and that explicit mention of the intention to fund Taskhive shall be mentioned in the application.

 ## GDAX